 cafe marble is a beloved local café brand run by Kyoto-based design firm Marble.co.
 Originally focused on graphic design, illustration, and video production, the studio has worked with heritage brands and public institutions across Kyoto.

 They opened their first cafe marble on Bukkoji Street in 2007, blending a workspace with a café.
-In 2012, they launched a second location in Nishijin—cafe marble Chiekoin—which brought together design, food, family-friendliness, curated goods, and creativity under one roof.
-It's also one of the few Kyoto cafés with parking—a rarity!
+In 2012, they launched a second location in Nishijin—cafe marble Chiekoin—bringing design, food, family-friendly details, curated goods, and creativity under one roof.
+It’s also one of the few Kyoto cafés with parking—a rare perk in the city.

-The vision here goes beyond just sipping coffee.
-The space was built to be a base for creative exchange and slow, intentional living.
+The idea here goes beyond coffee.
+The space was built as a base for creative exchange and slow, intentional living.

 About Marble.co — The studio began as an online T-shirt workshop and gradually expanded into branding, web, and interior design.
 Their clients range from century-old Kyoto shops to schools and civic projects.

 Rather than keeping creativity locked behind screens, Marble.co chose to anchor their work in a café, allowing daily interactions to spark new ideas.
-Everything—from the menu design to desserts and exhibit visuals—is crafted in-house by their team.
+Everything—from menu design to desserts and exhibit visuals—is created in-house by their team.

-The company culture is as playful as it is thoughtful: staff enjoy unlimited meal stipends—even for dining out during work hours.
+The company culture is playful but serious about food: staff receive meal stipends, even for dining out during work hours.

 “We really care about good food.
 When you eat something delicious, your mood naturally lifts,” says the founder.

-Every Tuesday is “Fish Day,” when fresh seafood is delivered straight from northern Kyoto ports for staff to share sashimi platters.
-Sometimes the café kitchen even whips up special staff-only comfort meals.
+Every Tuesday is “Fish Day,” when fresh seafood arrives from ports in northern Kyoto for staff to share sashimi platters.
+Sometimes the café kitchen even turns it into staff-only comfort meals.

-Their year-end “Crab Party” is also well-known—think mounds of crab, fresh juice, and quirky visuals designed in-house.
-This unique blend of work-life creativity has made Marble.co one of the most beloved teams in Kyoto’s creative scene.
+Their year-end “Crab Party” is also a thing—piles of crab, fresh juice, and quirky visuals designed in-house.
+This mix of work, food, and creativity has made Marble.co one of the most loved teams in Kyoto’s creative scene.

 A Space Where Every Floor Feels Like Home

-The Marble BLDG., home to cafe marble Chiekoin, is a five-story building (four above ground, one below), and every level has its own character and function:
+The Marble BLDG., home to cafe marble Chiekoin, is a five-story building (four above ground, one below), and every level has its own character and purpose:

-Basement (B1) houses the café’s own roasting room and dessert kitchen.
+Basement (B1) houses the café’s roasting room and dessert kitchen.
 The beans are roasted in collaboration with DRIP & DROP COFFEE SUPPLY—whose baristas have even competed in national coffee championships.
-The basement is also where the Cookie Factory bakes its signature cookies and tarts, filling the entire café with warm, buttery aromas.
+The basement is also where the Cookie Factory bakes its signature cookies and tarts, and the buttery aroma seems to travel upstairs.

-First and second floors serve as the café space.
+First and second floors are the café.
 The first floor features high ceilings, an open bar counter, and window-side seating.
-The second floor offers a spacious, relaxed co-working environment with mismatched chairs and even a small play tent corner by the windows—perfect for families with kids.
+Upstairs feels more like a relaxed co-working lounge, with mismatched chairs and even a small play tent corner by the windows—handy for families with kids.

 Third floor is the select shop “+S”, which rotates themed pop-ups and collaborations.
-You’ll find seasonal goods, limited-edition items, and plenty of handmade products by local designers and artisans from Kyoto and the Kansai region.
-Most are small-batch and beautifully crafted.
+You’ll find seasonal goods, limited-edition items, and handmade pieces by designers and artisans from Kyoto and the Kansai region, often produced in small batches.

-Fourth floor is home to Marble.co’s design studio, where all of cafe marble’s branding, packaging, and visual identity is created.
+Fourth floor is home to Marble.co’s design studio, where cafe marble’s branding, packaging, and visual identity are created.

 cafe marble Chiekoin Menu (Exclusive Items)